deleeuwblue/deleeuwblog/_posts/2023-1-12-Introducing-IBM-Instana-Observability.md

 There are two key components to Instana:

-* The Instana backend which provides the UI
+* The Instana backend

-This can be deployed to your own infrastructure, or you can consume it as SaaS.
+This provides the UI.
+It can be deployed to your own infrastructure, or you can consume it as SaaS.

 * An Agent